One of the best things you can do for your yoga practice is to create a yoga room at home. One room of your entirely dedicate to youor practice.

 So, let’s make it happen.

-I previously showed you how to create a meditation space.
+I previously showed you how to create a meditation room.

 Today I am going to show you how to create a yoga studio at home.
-That way you will have the perfect space in which to do yoga at home.
+That way you will have the perfect space in which to start practicing yoga at home.

 Let’s get started.